 Fire and tornado drills are held throughout the school year.
-Drills may occur at any time of the day.
-There is to be no talking during a drill.
-Students are requested to move quickly without running or pushing.
+Students are requested to move in an orderly manner.
 Upon completion of the drill, the all-clear signal will be sounded, at which time all persons will return to their classrooms.